• Skip to main content

 There are three significant differences to consider.

 The D7 is the most common visa for retiring in Portugal, with many advantages.
-However, the Golden Visa may be a better option for retired foreign citizens looking to invest in qualifying real estate.
+The Golden Visa may be better for retired foreign citizens looking to invest in qualifying real estate.

 Learn all about Portugal’s Golden Visas in our article.